 A national study found that during a typical day, primary care physicians spend 49 percent of their time dealing with administrative red tape.
 The authors of this study concluded that for every hour primary care physicians spend in direct patient care, they spend two hours engaged in administrative functions.

-Read why one pediatric pulmanologist, Benjamin Kopp, MD, tells Columbus Dispatch readers that Ohio needs step therapy reform: http://www.dispatch.com/opinion/20170430/letter-reform-use-of-step-therapy
+Read why one pediatric pulmonologist, Benjamin Kopp, MD, thinks Ohio needs step therapy reform.

 Proponents of SB 56, told members of the Senate, Health, Human Services and Medicaid Committee, March 7, that step therapy can be a useful tool for controlling costs, but exemptions are necessary to protect patient safety and timely access to effective treatments.

 COLUMBUS (WCMH) — Representatives of the medical community, patient advocates and provider groups gathered with lawmakers, Feb.
 9, at the Statehouse to kickoff an effort to reform an insurance industry practice known as “step therapy.”

 Rep. Terry Johnson (R-McDermott) and Rep. Nickie Antonio (D-Lakewood) also introduced a companion bill in the Ohio House, HB 72.
 To date, eleven other states have passed laws to reform step therapy practices.

 Senate Bill 56 and House Bill 72 would not ban step therapy, or the number of steps an insurer can implement.
 The bills require that an insurer’s process for requesting a step therapy override is transparent and available to the provider and patient.
 Other provisions include: